celina-mb/school-mgmt-system/README.md

 **Attributes:**
-_semester:_ the semester a student is enrolled in _studentID:_ a string starting with S which holds the unique identifier for a student **Methods:**
+_semester:_ the semester a student is enrolled in _studentID:_ a string starting with S which holds the unique identifier for a student _avrg:_ represents a student's GPA
+**Methods:**
 _getters_ for each individual attribute
-_setter_ for the semester as it changes constantly _getStudentDetails():_ Displays the student's specific details.
+_setter_ for the semester and GPA as it changes constantly _getStudentDetails():_ Displays the student's specific details.

 ### 3. Teacher (Subclass derived from Person)
 **Description:** Represents a teacher, inheriting from the Person class.
-Adds attributes specific to teachers such as teacherID and teachingHours (how many hours a Teacher teachs per day).
+Adds attributes specific to teachers such as teacherID and teachingHours (how many hours a Teacher teachs per week).
 **Attributes:**
-_teacherID:_ a string starting with T which holds the unique identifier for a teacher _teachingHours:_ the number of hours a teacher teachs per day.
+_teacherID:_ a string starting with T which holds the unique identifier for a teacher _teachingHours:_ the number of hours a teacher teachs per week.
 **Methods:**
 _setTeachingHours(int): void:_ To update the hours a teacher teachs.
 _getTeacherDetails():_ Displays the teacher's specific details.